Construction of Protograph-Based Partially Doped Generalized LDPC Codes: The Proposed Protograph-based PD-GLDPC Code

-The basic concept of the proposed construction is to focus on the protection of the variable nodes lifted from a protograph variable node.
-Since $N$ is the multiple of the component code length, all the variable nodes lifted from single protograph variable node can be protected by using $\beta$ GC nodes.
-The parity check matrix for $\beta$ GC nodes, connected to the variable nodes lifted from a protograph variable node, $\textbf{H}_{\textbf{H}}$ is shown in Fig.~\ref{fig:PCM_GLDPC}(a), where $\textbf{H}_{Hamm}$ is the parity check matrix of the Hamming code.
-The constructed protograph-based PD-GLDPC code has a PCM ${\bold{H}}_{PD{\text{-}}GLDPC}$ as in Fig.~\ref{fig:PCM_GLDPC}(b), where the upper part is the PCM of the added $\beta x$ GC nodes and the lower part ${\bold{H}_{proto}}$ refers to the PCM of the LDPC code lifted from the original protograph.
-Since the doping proceeds after the lifting process, a protograph-based PD-GLDPC code cannot be expressed in terms of a protograph.
-Although for the proposed construction method, the number of partial doping doesn't necessarily have to be a multiple of $\mu$, in order to make the number of added rows the multiple of the lifting size, similar to the size of the conventional one, we partially dope the protograph variable nodes by a granularity $\mu$, i.e., $x=0,\mu,2\mu,3\mu,{\cdots}$.
-Assuming that $x$ is a multiple of $\mu$, let $y$ be a non-negative integer representing the number of bulks of doped protograph variable nodes, where each bulk is a set of protograph variable nodes with size $\mu$, i.e., $y=\frac{x}{\mu}$.\\
+The basic concept of the proposed construction is to focus on the protection of VNs lifted from single protograph VN. {Although only a portion of VNs from a single protograph VN can be partially doped, for the exactness of EXIT computation and the typical minimum distance analysis, we have limited the doping process over the entire VNs lifted from a single protograph VN.} Since $N$ is the multiple of the component code length, all the VNs lifted from single protograph VN can be protected by using $\beta$ GC nodes. {A simple example for the PCM for $\beta$ GC nodes, connected to the VNs lifted from single protograph VN, $\textbf{H}_{\textbf{H}}$ is shown in Fig.}~\ref{fig:PCM_GLDPC}(a), {where $\textbf{H}_{Hamm}$ is the PCM of the Hamming code.
+Although the PCM of the Hamming code can be applied randomly, a trivial representation of applying generalized constraints sequentially is given.
+The constructed PD-GLDPC code has a PCM ${\bold{H}}_{PD{\text{-}}GLDPC}$ as in Fig.}~\ref{fig:PCM_GLDPC}(b), {where the upper part is the PCM of the added $\beta x$ GC nodes and the lower part ${\bold{H}_{proto}}$ refers to the PCM of the LDPC code lifted from the original protograph. } Intuitively, $\textbf{H}_{\textbf{H}}$ represents the PCM for each partially doped VN in the protograph and thus, the $x=|\mathcal{X}|$ bundles of matrices are diagonally appended to the PCM of the PD-GLDPC code.
+Since the doping proceeds after the lifting process, PD-GLDPC codes cannot be expressed in terms of a protograph. {{We define the doping ratio $\nu$ as the portion of GC nodes over the entire constraint nodes, i.e., $\nu=\frac{x\beta }{x\beta+n_c N}.$}} {Also, we define the doping granularity as the minimum number of protograph VNs needed for doping.
+For the protograph doped GLDPC codes with $(\mu,\kappa)$ component code, the doping granularity is $\mu$, whereas the proposed PD-GLDPC code has doping granularity 1.
+The finer doping granularity of the PD-GLDPC codes allows the construction of protograph-based GLDPC codes with the higher rate.}\\